customgpt/CustomGPT/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, even as a beta tester, please follow these steps:

 - Join the Discord community: [https://discord.gg/6aCdjUARgJ](https://discord.gg/6aCdjUARgJ)
-- Direct message the project creator with a brief paragraph describing how you think the app can be improved and what role you would like to play in the project.
+- Direct message me with a brief paragraph describing how you think the app can be improved and what role you would like to play in the project.

 ## Acknowledgements

 This project utilizes the power of various ChatGPT-based APIs developed by talented members of the GitHub community.
 Please use this project responsibly and adhere to OpenAI's policies and guidelines when using any API based on their technology.
 This is currently a one-man job, I made this app because I have a passion for coding and thought it would be useful to some of you.
-Stay tuned as more updates are coming soon!
+Stay tuned as more updates are coming soon! :-)

 ## Contact